hv7214/ANTLR-Experiments/ANTLR tests/README.md

-Dive in Debug folder to see generated parsers and lexers.
+Dive in target folder to see generated parsers and lexers.